Espinoza Paz

-Isidro Chávez Espinoza (born 29 October 1981 in Angostura, Sinaloa, Mexico), better known as Espinoza Paz, is a Latin Grammy nominated Mexican musician and composer of Regional Mexican music, specializing in the styles of Banda, Norteño and Mariachi.
+Isidro Chávez Espinoza (born 29 October 1981), better known as Espinoza Paz, is a Latin Grammy nominated Mexican musician and songwriter of regional Mexican music, specializing in the styles of Sinaloan banda, norteño, mariachi, and country en Español.

 Early career

 Espinoza Paz (Isidro Chávez Espinoza) was born on 29 October 1981 in La Angostura, a small town in the north of the state of Sinaloa, Mexico.
-He was 11 years old when he wrote his first song, which was dedicated to a girl with whom he had a crush.
-By the time he was 13, he had already written 20 songs; however, it wasn’t until his father sent him money from the United States that he decided to buy his first guitar and teach himself to play it.
+He was 11 years old when he wrote his first song, which was dedicated to a girl on whom he had a crush.
+By the time he was 13, he had already written 20 songs; however, it wasn't until his father sent him money from the United States that he decided to buy his first guitar and teach himself to play it.